What is GFast Fibre Broadband?

 Previously the only way to get faster broadband speeds was to install a Fibre to the Property (FTTP) connection but that isn’t available in all areas or an Ethernet Leased Line.
 (Note that this doesn’t include carriers that don’t use BT Openreach or BT Wholesale, E.G. Virgin Media)

 GFast allows users to get these higher speeds by utilising the current FTTC infrastructure.
 FTTC works by a fibre cable transmitting broadband from your local exchange to your local BT street cabinet.
 A copper cable is then used to transfer the fibre broadband service from the local BT cabinet to your business or home.

-GFast works in a very similar way to FTTC but a special pod is fitted to the BT cabinet to alter the speed frequencies of the connection.
+GFast works in a very similar way to FTTC but extra specialised equipment is fitted to the BT cabinet to alter the speed frequencies of the connection.
 This change within the frequencies increases the speed through the copper cable which results in a more reliable broadband with ultrafast speeds.
 GFast users are typically located no more than 500 metres from their local BT cabinet.

 You can also use our availability checker to check if GFast Fibre Broadband is available in your area.